ray-project/ray/doc/source/rllib/single-agent-episode.rst

 :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` for single-agent setups and :py:class:`~ray.rllib.env.multi_agent_episode.MultiAgentEpisode` for multi-agent setups.
-The data is translated from this `Episode` format to tensor batches (including a possible move to the GPU) only immediately before a neural network forward pass.
+The data is translated from this `Episode` format to tensor batches (including a possible move to the GPU) only immediately before a neural network forward pass by so called "connector pipelines".

 .. figure:: images/episodes/usage_of_episodes.svg
     :width: 750